Quadrotor Navigation using Reinforcement Learning with Privileged Information: CONCLUSION

 \subsection{Diverse Simulated Environments}

 We evaluate our planner in both simulated indoor and outdoor environments featuring narrow corridors and large obstacles.
-The evaluation uses the 11 out-of-distribution scenarios from~\citep{lee2024rapid}, leveraging a full rigid-body quadrotor dynamics model and depth images rendered with Flightmare~\citep{song2021flightmare}.
+The evaluation uses the 11 out-of-distribution scenarios from~\citep{lee2024rapid}, with depth images rendered by Flightmare~\citep{song2021flightmare}.
+Notably, the policy trained with point-mass dynamics is evaluated under full rigid-body quadrotor dynamics without access to ToA maps.
 1,350 simulation trials are conducted across all environments and different start-end location pairs.
 Further details on the experimental design are available in~\citep{lee2024rapid}.

 We compare our method against two baselines: Back to Newton’s Laws (BNL)~\citep{zhang2025learning}, trained using the authors’ public codebase\footnote{ \ifthenelse{\equal{\blindmode}{true}}{\nolinkurl{https://github.com/HenryHuYu/DiffPhysDrone}}{\url{https://github.com/HenryHuYu/DiffPhysDrone}} }, and an ablated version of our model trained without the ToA privileged information (yaw w/o ToA).
+We do not ablate ToA without yaw prediction, as the ToA gradient may direct the robot toward obstacles outside the depth sensor's field of view, resulting in unsafe behavior.
 All approaches are trained using only primitive obstacles and point-mass dynamics.
 Performance is measured by success rate and failure modes (collisions and timeouts), with success defined as reaching the target without collision within a fixed time limit.

 Our method achieves a 86\% success rate, 36\% higher than the baselines, and has the lowest collision rate across all approaches (\cref{fig:part2_static_success_rate}).
 As shown in \cref{fig:sec2_trajectory_qualitative}, BNL struggles with large, flat obstacles that require turning or lateral movement, often resulting in collisions.
 The ablated model, lacking geometric awareness, frequently gets stuck in cluttered scenes.
 In contrast, our full model learns to yaw around large obstacles and leverage ToA map cues to identify collision-free paths through free space.
+The BNL policy struggles to avoid large, flat obstacles due to its fixed heading towards the target.
+The yaw w/o ToA policy achieves a higher success rate than BNL in environments requiring significant reorientation (e.g., Industry~2), confirming that yaw alignment alone enables the policy to turn around large obstacles; however, without ToA guidance it frequently times out in concave regions.
+Our full model yaws around large obstacles and learns global navigation cues from the ToA loss, yielding the highest success rate across all environments.